Arroyo not-so Seco near Soledad

 1.1

-Narrow passage up against the wall, with what looks like an alternative slot on river right, which is actually rock-choked.
+Narrow passage up against the wall, with what looks like an alternative slot on river right, actually rock-choked at low flows.
+At high flows, the alternative slot on river right glasses over and becomes the route of choice.

-Too tight for whatever Falls above Photo rock
+Too Tight for wide boats Falls above Photo rock

 1.5

 An 8 foot falls with an undercut chamber on the far right side.
-A nasty rock used to lurk at the bottom of the falls, but it moved during the winter of 2006, so this is no longer a class V rapid at moderate flows.
-At high flows the undercut creates an ugly backwash, but as folows increase it is easier to cheat left.
+A nasty rock used to lurk at the bottom of the falls, but it moved during the winter of 2006, so this is no longer a class V rapid.
+The undercut right wall creates an ugly backwash, but as flows increase it is easier to cheat left.
+Ross L Cohen, who lives nearby, says the left sneak becomes available at flows above 325 cfs.
 Below, the creek flows thru a narrow zig-zag rock cleft into a deep pool.
-Divers usually find dead bodies of drowned fishermen and hikers here.
+At high flows it is it difficult to eddy out in between.

 Best to run this on river left Just below Mucho Cojones exit